Car Insurance for Recent Graduates

 Car insurance when moving out of state

-Insurance is state-regulated and ZIP code specific — meaning every state has its own laws regarding their insurance coverage.
-So, if you’re moving from one state to another, you need to get a policy that is written for the state and rated for the ZIP code you would be moving to.
+Auto insurance is state-regulated and ZIP code-specific.
+Every state has its own laws regarding insurance coverage minimums, and every ZIP code pays a slightly different premium.
+When moving from one state to another, you need a policy that is written for the state and rated for your new ZIP code.

 Registration and driver's license regulations